Credit repair: What it is and how it works

 Credit repair can take different forms.
 For example, it can be based on big actions like adopting responsible credit behaviors such as making on-time payments and limiting applications for new credit.

-It can also involve smaller actions like identifying negative or inaccurate items on your credit reports.
+It can also involve smaller actions like identifying inaccurate information or other negative items on your credit reports, like late payments and charge-offs.
 If derogatory marks on your credit report are accurate, they generally won’t fall off for about 7-10 years.
-But if you think there may be mistakes or inaccuracies on your report, the Consumer Financial Protection Bureau (CFPB) recommends taking steps to resolve them.
+But if you think there may be mistakes on your report, you can always dispute them.

-By demonstrating to creditors that you’re a responsible borrower, you could improve your over time.
+By demonstrating to creditors that you’re a responsible borrower and responsibly using your credit, you could improve your credit over time.

 How long does it take to repair credit?

 Credit repair can take time.
 There aren’t any shortcuts.
-And the timeline for repairing credit can depend on a person’s circumstances and current credit rating.
-For example, it may take longer to improve a poor credit score than a fair credit score
+And the timeline for repairing credit can depend on a person’s financial situation and current credit rating.
+For example, it may take longer to improve a poor credit score than to repair a fair credit score.

 A person’s credit history comes from their credit activities, both positive and negative.
 But the good news is that the effects of negative information may lessen over time.

-If your credit is less than perfect, here are steps you can take to start improving it:
+If you have fair or bad credit, here are steps you can take to start improving it:

 1. Pay bills on time